amercader/trfclab.org/content/en/_index.md

       image:
         filename: welcome.jpg
       cta:
+        label: 'Get in touch'
+        url: /contact/
+      cta_alt:
         label: 'Meet the Team'
         url: /people/
-      cta_alt:
-        label: 'Get in touch'
-        url: /contact/
       text: |

         <br>
-          Led by Dr Moles, the Tissue Remodelling, Fibrosis and Cancer group has a transversal approach to science, with an enthusiastic and highly skilled team of researchers that enjoy doing science together and learning from each other every day.
+          Led by Dr Anna Moles, the Tissue Remodelling, Fibrosis and Cancer group has a transversal approach to science, with an enthusiastic and highly skilled team of researchers that enjoy doing science together and learning from each other every day.
         <br/>